A customer satisfaction survey is one of the best and most straightforward ways to check the pulse of your customers.

 What should you know before you start a survey?

-Before you create and distribute customer satisfaction survey make sure you as yourself these five questions.
+Before you make and distribute customer satisfaction survey make sure you as yourself these five questions.

 1. Who is your target audience?